crewAIInc/crewAI/README.md

 pip install crewai
 ```

 The example below also uses DuckDuckGo's Search.
-Install it too:
+You can install it with `pip` too:

 ```shell
 pip install duckduckgo-search